mangeshkokse/K8s/K8-QA.md

 Kubernetes is a powerful tool for managing modern, distributed applications.

-# 2. Explain Kubernetes Architecture
+# Q. Explain Kubernetes Architecture

 Kubernetes has a master-worker architecture, consisting of the following key components: